-Anglia Ruskin University was established under the terms of the Foundation Reform Act 1988 and Further and Higher Education Act 1992.
+Anglia Ruskin University was established under the terms of the Education Reform Act 1988 and Further and Higher Education Act 1992.

 Our Articles of Government state that we must have a Board of Governors and Academic Board (Senate).
 The Board of Governors is responsible for overseeing all operational aspects and Senate is responsible for academic standards.
 Please see our Schedule of Delegation.